UG-FedDA: Uncertainty-Guided Federated Domain Adaptation for Multi-Center Alzheimer's Disease Detection

 CV and Pattern Recognition

-Finds Alzheimer's early using brain scans.
+Helps doctors find Alzheimer's using brain scans.